-- the latter of (a) the end of the month in which your employment with your employer ends, or (b) the end of the month in which you cease to be paid for full-time work; - the end of the period for which your last required employee-share contribution was made; or - the end of the month in which you are no longer eligible to participate in this Plan.
+- the latter of (a) the end of the month in which your employment with your employer ends, or(b) the end of the month in which you cease to be paid for full-time work; - the end of the period for which your last required employee-share contribution was made; or as state law permits, the day your employment ends with a pro rata return of employee-share contributions already collected; - the date your employment with your employer ends, if so elected by your employer and your coverage has been fully employer paid; or - the end of the month in which you are no longer eligible to participate in this Plan.
 (See "Special Situations, Extension of Coverage" for additional information.)